How the Weight Loss Timeline Calculator Works

 Conservative: -250 calories/day (~0.5 lb/week)

-Best for people who are close to their goal weight, want minimal lifestyle disruption, or prefer a slow and steady approach.
-At just 250 calories below maintenance, you could accomplish this by simply skipping a sugary drink or reducing portion sizes slightly.
-This approach has the highest adherence rate and the lowest risk of muscle loss.
+Often a practical fit for people who are close to their goal weight, want minimal lifestyle disruption, or prefer a slow and steady approach.
+At 250 calories below maintenance, the change may come from a small portion adjustment, fewer liquid calories, or more daily movement.

 Moderate: -500 calories/day (~1 lb/week)